Want to create daily consistency with your baby? Learn how a newborn schedule based on rhythms can help him adjust to life outside the womb.

 As any new mom can tell you, babies do things on their own terms.

 Forget long stretches of sleep—they’ll gladly sleep in spurts, waking up periodically to eat.
 Peeing and pooping happen at all hours, no matter how inconvenient to clean.
 And days and nights are mixed together, with no structure in place.

-Babies don’t have the proper digestive systems in place yet to process food the way you and I (or even older kids) do.
+Babies don’t yet have the digestive systems to process food the way you and I (or even older kids) do.
 Their tummies are smaller and can only take so much.
-And they slept snuggled in your womb for months, oblivious to our schedules and routines.
+And they slept snuggled in your womb for months, oblivious to your schedules and routines.

-That’s why you end up with babies who sleep well during the day but at night wake up every hour or two.
-Or perhaps your baby sleeps so much you wonder whether he should be awake or more alert longer.
+That’s why you end up with a baby who sleeps well during the day but wakes up every hour or two at night.
+Or he sleeps so much you wonder whether he should be awake or more alert longer.
 Still at other times, it takes ages to get him to fall asleep, only for him to wake up minutes later.